Is Aloe Vera Safe for Cats? No | Here’s What Vets Say

 This is where many cat owners get confused.

-Most reported cases of aloe related illness in cats involve chewing or ingesting the plant itself rather than exposure to purified products.
+Most cases of aloe poisoning in cats come from chewing the plant directly, not from processed gel products.

 What Happens If a Cat Eats Aloe Vera

-When a cat eats part of an aloe plant, symptoms usually appear within a few hours.
-In most cases the reaction is mild, but it should still be taken seriously.
+Symptoms usually appear within a few hours after eating aloe.
+In most cases the reaction is mild, but it should not be ignored.

 Common Symptoms of Aloe Vera Exposure in Cats

-The severity depends on how much was eaten and the individual cat’s sensitivity.
+The severity depends on how much was eaten and how sensitive your individual cat is.

 Is Aloe Vera Gel Safe for Cats